diseraluca/diseraluca.github.io/_posts/2018-07-26-experimentation-#2-a-dive-into-dotnet-api.md

 MVector delta = (new MVector(targetPosition) - new MVector(currentPosition)) * blendWeightValue * envelopeValue;
 ~~~

 In *C#* implicit casting is possible only when a conversion operator in marked as **implicit**.
-In this case I had to create some new vectors to make the compution work because no implicit casting could be done (actually there doesn't seem to exist a conversion from MPoint to MVector at all) ( in *C++* there is no need for explicit casting in this code for example ).
+In this case I had to create some new vectors to make the computation work because no implicit casting could be done (actually there doesn't seem to exist a conversion from MPoint to MVector at all) ( in *C++* there is no need for explicit casting in this code for example ).
 I'm sure there is a better way of writing this line, but it currently escapes me.

 ## Some numbers to go with